The 10 Best Hocking Hills (Easy, Moderate & Hard Hikes)

 - Wear proper footwear.

 - During the winter months, ice will make these trails challenging to hike.
-Bridges freeze over, icy forms on the stairwells, and the inside of caverns become ice skating rinks.
+Bridges freeze over, icy forms on the stairwells, and the inside of caverns becomes an ice skating rink.

-Hemlock Bridge and Whispering Cave Trail is a 1.9 miles trail that is an out and back.
-This trail is located off of the Old Man Cave’s Trail.
+Hemlock Bridge and Whispering Cave Trail is a 1.9-mile out-and-back.
+This trail is located off the Old Man Cave Trail on your way to Lower Falls.
 Whispering Falls is located along this trail.

-The Upper and Lower Falls is a 1.2 mile out and back trail that will take hikers to both falls, including a visit to Old Man’s Cave.
+The Upper and Lower Falls is a 1.2-mile out-and-back trail that will take hikers to both falls, including a visit to Old Man’s Cave.
+Lower Falls has many stairs and is more strenuous than the Upper Falls and Old Man’s Cave loops.

-Broken Rock Falls is a 1-mile loop that offers beautiful scenery with plenty of rock formations.
+Broken Rock Falls is a 1-mile loop with beautiful scenery and plenty of rock formations.
 The trail can be accessed off the Old Man’s Trail for a great addition.

-These trails are pet-friendly and provide a parking area, picnic shelters, and restrooms.
+These trails are pet-friendly and offer parking, picnic shelters, and restrooms.

 Cedar Falls In Hocking Hills, Ohio

 A beautiful waterfall hike is to Cedar Falls.
 The trail is relatively easy, which increases its popularity.
-Narrow passageways can make this out and back trail a little challenging, especially during peak season, as more hikers try to navigate these problematic areas.
+Narrow passageways and uneven terrain can make this out-and-back trail a little challenging, especially during peak season, when more hikers try to navigate these challenging sections.

 The waterfalls are beautiful, with the flow varying depending on recent rainfall.
-During winter months, the trail does get icy so use caution.
+During the winter months, the trail does get icy, so use caution.
 Cedar Falls is a pet-friendly trail, so long as dogs are on a leash.

-The Cedar Falls Trails is a 1/2 relatively easy mile trail, except for having to climb some rocks and a few narrow passageways.
-There are restrooms and picnic areas located near the parking lot.
+The Cedar Falls Trails is a relatively easy half-mile trail, except for a few narrow passageways and some rock climbing.
+Restrooms and picnic areas are located near the parking lot.

 Hidden Falls